(Note: This post was originally published in September 2018 and has been updated to reflect current Microsoft sourcing best practices.)

 This is an area of licensing that NPI frequently has to help clients think through.

-Timing Considerations for Your Next Microsoft EA True-up
+Timing Considerations for Your Next Microsoft Enterprise Agreement True-up

 When is the true-up due to Microsoft?
 The latest Enterprise Enrollment states the following: